Accomplishments

 • Launched the bimonthly Garfield Park Neighborhood Market, now located at The Hatchery, which offers local entrepreneurs a venue to sell products and brings locally-grown fresh produce and goods to the neighborhood.

-• Organized the Garfield Park Garden Network, which includes 32 green spaces, 12 active community gardens, and a year-round greenhouse for more than 10 West Side resident-led garden groups.
+• Organized the Garfield Park Garden Network, which has cultivated over 30 green spaces, 10 active community gardens, and year-round greenhouses for West Side resident-led garden groups in Garfield Park and beyond.

 • Created the Youth Garden Corps to create paid summer internships for local teens to work in the Secured paid internships for more than 400 community teens through a year-round and summer jobs program supported by the City of Chicago.